kgagno01/MICB475_Team8/Meetings/Mar_10th.md

 ## Project Overview
 This project utilizes the Ryan Dataset to analyze the spatial and pharmaceutical influences on the gut microbiome.
 We aim to isolate the effects of specific treatments (Anti-TNF and Mercaptopurine) compared to non-treated individuals and healthy controls, while accounting for the biopsy location as a key predictor.
-Data Processing Updates :
+## Data Processing Updates
-Changes the file to be  in markdown format.
+- [x] **Changes the file to be  in markdown format.
-Ran post-hoc test on beta diversity metrics.
+- [x] **Ran post-hoc test on beta diversity metrics.
-Filtered out NA samples in medications group.
-Re-did Aim 2 but only comparing diversity metrics of the combination drug approaches - filtering out single drug treatments.
+- [x] **Filtered out NA samples in medications group.
+- [x]  **Re-did Aim 2 but only comparing diversity metrics of the combination drug approaches - filtering out single drug treatments.
-During Aim 2 analysis, filtered out healthy individuals before dividing into "inflammed" and "noninflamed" tables.
+- [x]  **During Aim 2 analysis, filtered out healthy individuals before dividing into "inflammed" and "noninflamed" tables.

 ## Analysis (Parallel Tasks)